Carers Support Merton works in partnership with Merton Uplift.

 South West London and St George’s Mental Health NHS Trust also has a list of local mental heath related services.

-Other local wellbeing support services
+Local wellbeing support services

 Wimbledon Guild is a local charity helping to improve the wellbeing of people who live, work or study in Merton.
 Their Talking Therapies service is open to anyone over the age of 18 who lives, works or studies within Merton.
 Rates are offered on a sliding scale of fees based on affordability.
 Tel: 020 8296 0030 Email: email@example.com